 Good tenants know what they want from a property and will come prepared to ask questions.
 Make sure you know your property – expect to be asked about bin collection dates, energy providers, and council tax bands.
 Finally, make the viewing easy for the potential tenant by ensuring there is available parking and easy access.

 Be transparent with your tenants about the checks you will do.
-Good tenants are proud of their squeaky clean records so this should never be an issue!
+Good tenants will probably be proud of their squeaky clean records, so this shouldn't really be an issue.
 Checks include landlord and employment references, as well as credit checks.
-Ask to see proof of these if the checks are done by an agent, and meet your tenants before they move in.
+Ask to see proof of these if the checks are done by a letting agent, and meet your tenants before they move in.

 Your presentation is just as important as the tenants, you need to demonstrate that you are professional and know what you're doing.
-In our survey of over 1,400 tenants, nearly 50% said that a professional relationship with a landlord is preferable.
+Be open, friendly and honest when showing them around the property, and keep this going throughout the tenancy.

 Always ask your tenants for feedback on the property.
-As it’s often not a property that you’ve lived in, you might not know the problems that a tenant deals with which could be easily fixed.
+As it’s often not a property that you’ve lived in, you might not know the problems that a tenant deals with on a day to day basis that could be easily fixed.

 What’s the key to a successful tenancy?
 Here are 5 tips to get you started.